Nicholas Biwott: Philanthropy

 Nicholas Biwott led the development of multiple health and medical service projects, including at least two sub-district hospitals, three health centres and eight dispensaries.

-For many years he also worked for and supported the National Fund for the Disabled of Kenya, of which from 1980 he was a member and trustee of the Management Committee, and the Advocacy, Publicity and Fundraising Committee, and ultimately its chairman.
+For many years, he also worked for and supported the National Fund for the Disabled of Kenya, of which from 1980 he was a member and trustee of the Management Committee, and the Advocacy, Publicity and Fundraising Committee, and ultimately its chairman.

 Controversy

-Nicholas Biwott's name has been raised, 'perhaps unfairly ’ by his detractors both inside and outside Kenya regarding several controversies all which have date their origins to the years 1990–91.
+Nicholas Biwott's name is raised by political detractors regarding several controversies, largely dating to the years 1989–92.
 His supporters maintain that the allegations, none of which have ever been proved, arose from the campaign at the time to introduce multi-party democracy in Kenya coupled with Biwott's association with President Moi.